embeddedartistry/athena-bootloader/README.md

 	2. [Donors](#donors)
 1. [License](#license)

-## Getting the Bootloader
+## Cloning the Repository

-To download this repository, we recommend cloning with the `--recursive` flag to ensure submodules (e.g., [supporting libraries](#supporting-libraries)) are automatically downloaded.
+To download this repository for local development, we recommend cloning with the `--recursive` flag to ensure submodules (e.g., [supporting libraries](#supporting-libraries)) are automatically downloaded.

 ```
 $ git clone https://github.com/embeddedartistry/athena-bootloader.git --recursive